ubugeeei/chibivue/book/online-book/src/en/10-minimum-example/010-create-app-api.md

 #### Design of the Renderer

 As mentioned earlier, Vue.js separates the parts that depend on the DOM from the pure core functionality of Vue.js.
-First, I want you to pay attention to the renderer factory in "runtime-core" and the node-ops in "runtime-dom".
+First, I want you to pay attention to the renderer factory in "runtime-core" and the nodeOps in "runtime-dom".
 In the example we implemented earlier, we directly rendered in the mount method of the app returned by createApp.

 ```ts
 // This is the code from earlier